Motril: Culture

-Motril's theater, named Teatro Calderón de la Barca, organises many shows such as plays, exhibitions,concerts and monologues; and there is a local orchestra, the "Joven Orquesta Ciudad de Motril".
+Motril's theater, named Teatro Calderón de la Barca, organises many shows such as plays, exhibitions, concerts and monologues, and there is a local orchestra, the "Joven Orquesta Ciudad de Motril".

 In Motril, there is a strong music development.
 Young people study several instruments at the professional conservatory and there is a local music school too.
-You can also find many small music bands created by Motrilians.

-Flamenco is also performed here in dance academies and exhibitions along the whole year, specially in the Cruces.
-Flamenco is the most characteristic dance style but other style are also practised, like ballet.
+Flamenco is also performed here in dance academies and exhibitions along the whole year, especially in the Cruces.
+Flamenco is the most prominent dance style but other styles are also practised, like ballet.

-Youth Area proposes many activities organised by local associations to contribute to the city's leisure like video games tournaments, crafts workshops and once a year, an event called Encuentro Joven where young people and children meet and these association prepares games to pass a journey all together and meet new people.
+Youth Area provides many activities organised by local associations that contribute to the city's leisure like video games tournaments, crafts workshops and once a year, an event called Encuentro Joven where young people and children meet and these association prepares games to pass a journey all together and meet new people.
 This area has a centre called the Centro Joven where expositions of young local artists draws are passed so it helps to get to know their work.

 Holy Week

-The Holy week in Motril has been declared National Tourist Interest, It consist of 12 brotherhood, 23 pasos and more than 6000 followers.
+The Holy Week in Motril has been declared a National Tourist Interest, It consist of 12 brotherhood, 23 pasos and more than 6000 followers.
 There are processions every day.

-The Holy week in Motril started in 1600 with the eldest brotherhood, called Vera Cruz.
-After the civil war every brotherhood had to restore its patrimony.
+The Holy Week in Motril started in 1600 with the eldest brotherhood, called Vera Cruz.
+After the Spanish Civil War every brotherhood had to restore its patrimony.

 Almost all the statues in Motril are made by some artists from the province of Granada.